DinoChiesa/ApiLoadGen/README.md

 Interesting Files
 ----------------------

 * `retrieve1.js`
-shows how to retrieve the "job model" from App Services
+a Nodejs program intended for use from the command line.
+It shows how to retrieve the "job model" from App Services

 * `run3.js`
-shows how to retrieve the all the stored jobs, and then run each one.
+another nodejs command-line tool, shows how to retrieve the all the stored jobs, and then run each one.

+* `server3.js`
+a simple REST server implemented with nodejs + restify.
+Accepts APIs on the jobs, sequences, and requests under management.